isaac-sim/IsaacLab/docs/source/deployment/docker.rst

 The container supports X11 forwarding, which allows the user to run GUI applications from the container and display them on the host machine.

-The first time a container is started with ``python docker/container.py start``, the script prompts the user whether to activate X11 forwarding.
-This will create a file ``docker/.container.cfg`` to store the user's choice.
-Subsequently, X11 forwarding can be toggled by changing ``__ISAACLAB_X11_FORWARDING_ENABLED`` to 0 or 1 in ``docker/.container.cfg``.
+The first time a container is started with ``./docker/container.py start``, the script prompts the user whether to activate X11 forwarding.
+This will create a file at ``docker/.container.cfg`` to store the user's choice for future runs.
+Subsequently, X11 forwarding can be toggled by changing the parameter ``__ISAACLAB_X11_FORWARDING_ENABLED`` to '0' or '1' in the ``docker/.container.cfg`` file.

 Python Interpreter